brunorijsman/rift-python/doc/disaggregation-feature-guide.md

  * How does RIFT know a failure occured?

- * How does RIFT know which prefixes are broken and need to be repaired using disaggregation?
+ * How does RIFT know which destination prefixes are broken and need to be repaired using disaggregation?

- * How does RIFT figure out what the good path is that use be used to repair the traffic?
+ * How does RIFT figure out what the alternative path is that use be used to repair the traffic?

  * How does RIFT decide whether to use positive disaggregation (i.e. point the traffic towards the good path) or negative disaggregation (i.e. point the traffic away from the broken path)?